 Antonov An-124-100 at Brno Airport, Czech Republic | Image Courtesy: Marek Vanzura

 First Flight: 24 December 1982

 Antonov An-124 is a super-heavy transport aircraft designed by Antonov State Company (formerly Antonov Design Bureau) in the late 1970s.
 The An-124 remained the heaviest cargo aircraft in operation for almost three decades after its introduction in 1984.
 It is currently the largest military transport aircraft in active service.

-Modernized variants of the Antonov An-124 have a payload capacity of 150 tonnes and it can also accommodate close to 90 passengers in the upper deck.
-The cargo space of An-124 is about 20% larger than that of Lockheed C-5 Galaxy.
+Modernized variants of the Antonov An-124 have a payload capacity of 150 tonnes, and it can also accommodate close to 90 passengers in the upper deck.
+The cargo space of An-124 is about 20% larger than that of the Lockheed C-5 Galaxy.

 3. Airbus A380

 Airbus launched an ambitious multi-billion dollar project (designated A3XX) in 1994 to directly compete with Boeing’s 747 airliner, which was dominating the aircraft market at that time.
 It was renamed A380 a few years later.

 In 2005, when the project was finished, Airbus ended up with a gigantic, double-decker aircraft that can carry as much as 525 passengers at a time.
 It also became the largest passenger airliner in the world, a record that it holds to this date.

 First Flight: 1988